exactly-once/Home/content/posts/state-based-consistent-messaging.md

 date:
 ---

-In the previous posts we described cosistent messaging and justified it's usefulness in building robust distributed systems.
+In the previous posts, we described consistent messaging and justified its usefulness in building robust distributed systems.
 Enough with the theory, it's high time to show some code!
 First comes the state-based approach.

 ## Context

-The state-based approach to consistent messaging comes with few assumptions:
+State-based consistent messaging comes with two requirements:

-* "Point-in-time" state availability - we require that it's possible to restore any past state version,
+* "Point-in-time" state availability - it's possible to restore any past version of the state.
-* Message handling logic is deterministic aka. pure function - as long as the state version and input message are the same the executing handler logic will result in identical state modifications and output messages
+* Deterministic message handling logic - for a set state and input message every handler execution gives the same result.
-* The state storage provides concurrency control - the store used for enpoint state enables handling "concurrent write" conflicts

 ## Idea

-At a high level, what we want is to make sure that any message gets applied on the state at most once and secondly that message duplicates produce the same output messages on re-processing.
-Given the assumptions here is a draft of the approach:
+Given the requirements, the general idea of how to achieve consistent message processing is quite simple.
+When dealing with a message duplicate we need to make sure the handler operates on the same state as when the message was first processed.
+With this and deterministic handler logic (handler being a pure function), we ensure that processing of a message duplicate results in identical state changes and output messages.

+Here is a pseudo-code implementation:

-{{< highlight c "linenos=table,hl_lines=2 5-6,linenostart=1" >}}
+{{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
 foreach(var msg in Messages)
 {
     var (state, version) = LoadState(msg.BusinessId, msg.Id);